Latin Name: Commiphora myrrha

 This Essential Oil is a pale yellow to amber oily liquid with a warm sweet balsamic odour.

-It’s small shrubs or trees up to 10 meters high with sturdy knotted branches and small white flowers.
-The trunk exudes a natural oleoresin, a pale yellow liquid which hardens into reddish-brown tears.
-The Commiphora species are native to northeast Africa and south-west Asia.
+It's small shrubs or trees up to 10 meters high with sturdy knotted branches and small white flowers.
+The trunk exudes a natural oleoresin, a pale yellow liquid that hardens into reddish-brown tears.
+The Commiphora species are native to northeast Africa and southwest Asia.
 There are several species that yield oleoresin.
 The crude contains resins, gums and about 8% essential oil composed mainly of heerabolene, limonene, dipentene, pinene, eugenol, cinnamaldehyde, cumin aldehyde, cadinene among others.